Free* Virtual visits for those with COVID-19 symptoms. Learn more or start a visit.

 Please note: No one under the age of 18, with the exception of those seeking medical care, will be permitted into CoxHealth facilities.

 This is an evolving situation and updates will be shared on CoxHealth social media pages as they become available.
 We want to thank the community for their understanding and cooperation in trying to help our community stay safe.
+If your loved one is in the hospital and you would like to send them a special card, you can use our complimentary CoxHealth CareMail service.

 Coping with Personal Protective Equipment (PPE) Shortages